 What you need to know.

-A list of faculty recruiting students for the 2017 program is available here.
+A list of faculty recruiting students for the 2018 program will be available in November 2017.

 Students must be enrolled in an undergraduate degree program or medical school at a post-secondary institution outside of Canada.
 Must have an average of B+ or 77%, or higher.